wangavin/deep-learning-challenge/README.md

 In my line "application_df.drop(['EIN', 'NAME'], axis=1, inplace=True)", the variables should be removed "EIN" and "NAME" from the input data that column.
 Because they are not targets nor features for model to use.

-**Neurons, layers, and activation functions select for your neural network model**
+**Neurons, layers, and activation functions select for your neural network model** The number of input features is determined dynamically based on the shape of the training data.